huggingface/transformers/docs/source/task_summary.rst

 1. Instantiate a tokenizer and a model from the checkpoint name.
 The model is identified as a BERT model and loads it with the weights stored in the checkpoint.
-2. Build a sequence from the two sentences, with the correct model-specific separators token type ids and attention masks (:func:`~transformers.PreTrainedTokenizer.encode` and :func:`~transformers.PreTrainedTokenizer.__call__` take care of this).
+2. Build a sequence from the two sentences, with the correct model-specific separators, token type ids and attention masks (which will be created automatically by the tokenizer).
 3. Pass this sequence through the model so that it is classified in one of the two available classes: 0 (not a paraphrase) and 1 (is a paraphrase).
 4. Compute the softmax of the result to get probabilities over the classes.